-Other conditions deemed valuable to the detection of fault may be added to the Mod\NR.
-The Mod\NR output pin is an open collector and must be pulled to Host\Vcc on the host board.
+Interrupt is an output pin.
+When low, indicates possible module operational fault or a status critical to the host system.
+The Interrupt pin is an open collector output and must be pulled up to Host\Vcc on the host board.